 Your skills will be tested using four skills assessments.

 PLTC assignments are designed to give you practice and feedback to raise your level of competence.

-Assignments must be completed during days or half days off from PLTC or in the evening or on weekends.
+Assignments must be completed during days or half days off from PLTC or in the evening.

 Mock Civil Trial This is a very useful and enjoyable assignments where you prepare for trial and act as counsel for a full civil trial in Supreme Court.
-The Mock Civil Trial is conducted on a weekend in the Vancouver or Victoria Law Courts.
-Attendance is mandatory on both days of the trial.
-View trial dates.
 You will receive detailed feedback on your advocacy skills from practicing lawyers who volunteer as judges.